kubedb/docs/docs/guides/redis/volume-expansion/volume-expansion.md

 #### Verify Redis volume expanded successfully

-If everything goes well, `KubeDB` Enterprise operator will update the volume size of `Redis` object and related `StatefulSets` and `Persistent Volumes`.
+If everything goes well, `KubeDB` Enterprise operator will update the volume size of `Redis` object and related `PetSets` and `Persistent Volumes`.

 Let's wait for `RedisOpsRequest` to be `Successful`.
 Run the following command to watch `RedisOpsRequest` CR,